aiven/aiven-docs/docs/products/caching/concepts/high-availability-redis.md

 ## Highly available business, premium, and custom service plans

-If a standby Redis node fails, the primary node continues running normally, serving client applications without interruption.
+If a standby Caching node fails, the primary node continues running normally, serving client applications without interruption.
 Once the replacement standby node is ready and synchronized with the primary, it begins real-time replication until the system stabilizes.

-When the failed node is a Redis primary, the combined information from the Aiven monitoring infrastructure and the standby node is used to make a failover decision.
+When the failed node is a Caching primary, the combined information from the Aiven monitoring infrastructure and the standby node is used to make a failover decision.
 The standby node is promoted as the new primary and immediately serves clients.
 A new replacement node is automatically